 Salt features a discussion between CANVAS Host Ayeesha Ash and artist Keg De Souza about her performative and salty dinner project The Only Rock We Eat.
 We hear from artist, educator and writer Emily Morandini and the audio from her sculptural work Crystal Speakers.
 Yasmin Smith joins us for a discussion about her work participatory ceramic work Drowned River Valley, delving into the history of salt in New South Wales, its production, utilisation and entwinement with colonial processes.
 Finally we hear a discussion between members of Karrabing Film Collective at Mabaluk in the Norther Terroritory as they exchange words about connection to Country.

-Movement Lab is a workshop series engaging the body as a material, mechanism and agent for creating performance art kicking off at UNSW Art & Design in April 2019.
+Movement Lab is a workshop series engaging the body as a material, mechanism and agent for creating performance art that were run from 2019-2021 at UNSW Art & Design.
 2 hours of performance/performance strategies is led by guest emerging and established performance artists.
 During the workshop these artists demonstrate how they engage the body in their practice and led students in exercises, teaching them how to apply performance stategies in their own practice.

-This series provides an opportunity for student artists and interested members of the general public to explore performance in an accessible way and come to understand how they might utilise performance and the body in their practice.
+This series provided an opportunity for emerging artists to explore performance in an accessible way and come to understand how they might utilise performance and the body in their practice.